-“Chic American-Italian owned B&B, with friendly multilingual staff and a central location”
+“Chic B&B with friendly multilingual staff and a delightful breakfast terrace and wine bar in a central location”

 Décor-wise, Daphne is like diving into a cappuccino with lots of cream, coffee and chocolate sprinklings.
 The style is an international hybrid, with Japanese-style wiggly twigs in burnished vases, and touches of Aboriginal, African and Chinese art.
-It’s young, funky and family-friendly, and all thoughtfully put together by Elyssa and Alessandro, an American-Italian couple.
+Plus there's a delightful fifth-floor covered terrace for breakfast, coffee or an early evening bottle of wine.
+It’s young, funky and family-friendly, and all thoughtfully put together by brother and sister owners Cesare and Caterina.
 Their welcoming, helpful staff will (if you want) offer plenty of insider tips on what to do; otherwise, whether you're a family, group of friends, or couple, you're perfectly placed to get lost in Rome's historic, winding streets.

 - Superb location in the Trevi area - central yet calm and quiet - at reasonable (for Rome) prices

 - Contemporary design coupled with a level of comfort and luxury unusual in a B&B

 - Entry card for doors and floors allows easy, secure access (for when reception is closed)

 - An excellent breakfast buffet (unusual for Italy) in an airy, open-sided terrace; plus numerous eateries on your doorstep